christinerose/gibbr.org/blog/hillingar/index.md

 <!-- A copy of this blog post can be found on Tarides website. -->

 This work was completed with the support of [Tarides](https://tarides.com/).

 ---

+#### Updates:

+- 2022-10-20 On the topic of using Nix as a (fine-grained) build system ([&#167;](#build-systems)), Alexander has already worked on support to build Dune projects using Nix itself with [tumbleweed](https://gitlab.com/balsoft/tumbleweed).
+This project is now abandoned but shows the difficulties of trying to work with existing ecosystems.
+The Dune build system files need to be parsed and interpreted in Nix, which either requires fiddly and probably buggy Nix code, or painfully slow IFD.
+The former approach is taken with tumbleweed, which means it could benefit from Nickel.
+But fundamentally this still requires the complex task of reimplementing part of Dune in another language.
+- 2022-10-20 On the topic of using Albatross to manage unikernels from within NixOS ([&#167;](#conclusion)), Jules has [added support](https://github.com/roburio/albatross/pull/120) to build Albatross with `opam-nix` in a Nix flake (along with a NixOS module for running it).
+This would allow us to create a NixOS module to run a unikernel built with Nix, using Albbaross built with Nix, in an entirely reproducible way!

+---